Tips for Acing your Video Interviews

 - Being able to “expect the unexpected” like video malfunctions while working through them

-Let’s take a look at each component individually, and how addressing each one can give you a leg-up not just in obtaining a new role but excelling in that role going forward.
+Let’s take a look at each component individually, and how addressing each one can give you a leg-up not just in obtaining a new role but in excelling in that role going forward.

 Have a professional-looking set-up for your online interview

 If you’ve ever conducted a video conference or interview with multiple people, you’ve no doubt seen a variety of backgrounds for those dialing in.
 For some people prior to the last several weeks, working from home typically was an occasional occurrence.
 That means they may have a makeshift set-up for their remote workspace.
 If the area isn’t carefully organized or is usually used for something else in the house, it can appear either cluttered or not suitable for an environment conducive to work and productivity.

 Prepare yourself for this reality.
 You don’t need an executive suite in your home to pull this off, but set aside one area of the house for your home office and remote work.
 Set up your space so that it appears professional and the background isn’t full of visual distractions.
 A bookcase, desk, or even a blank wall can suffice.